 The next ingredient is something we see often – natural flavours.
 Ambiguous ingredients are far too common on pet foods (and surprisingly allowed by Aussie regulations).
 It’s a way of concealing the true nature of an ingredient which is likely unappealing, and in this case its likely animal digest.

 There’s a range of nice inclusions in the food, including linseed (flaxseed) as a great source of omega fatty acids for skin, coat, and health.
 We find select fruits and veggies as well, each with nutritional merit.
 Rosemary extract is included as a natural preservative.

-All in all it’s a decent food, with the benefit of aiding dog rescue as well.
-4 stars.
+All in all it’s a really good food, with the benefit of aiding dog rescue as well!